Visiting Lamington safely

 - Never dive or jump into the water as it may be shallow or hide submerged obstructions.

 - Spinal cord injuries such as quadriplegia and paraplegia are some of the serious results from either jumping or diving into creeks.
 People who have injured their spines through jumping or diving into water often drown.

-- Crossings waterways can be hazardous during and after heavy rain, and should not be attempted when the waterway is in flood.
+- Crossing waterways can be hazardous during and after heavy rain.
+Do not attempt to cross flooded waterways.